-Did you know that gardening is America’s most popular past time with more disposable income spent on gardening than any other hobby?
+Did you know that gardening is America’s most popular pastime, with more disposable income spent on gardening than any other hobby?

 At Bernheim, we are proud to have one of the most unique gardens in the world.
 The Edible Garden is a four-acre site just across from Bernheim’s Visitors Center that serves as a gateway to connect people with nature.

 What makes the Edible Garden so special?
 Here are some facts:

 - The Edible Garden is a living classroom designed to help people understand the research mission of Bernheim.